Advertiser Disclosure

 To reach the B gates, pass through the A/B security checkpoint from Terminal 1 and turn left down the long corridor.

-To connect to the A gates, take the walkway back towards the A/B checkpoint and turn left.
+To connect to the A gates, take the walkway back toward the A/B checkpoint and turn left.
 To connect to the C gates, take the walkway to the right of Starbucks, walking past the pharmacy and pet relief area.

 To connect to the D or E gates, take the corridor as if walking to the C gates and take a left to the airport tram station, where you can ride the blue line to the D gates with onward services to the E gates.